 At Ideal Lending (and most, but not all other lenders) interest is calculated daily.
-This means that every day your loan is outstanding you owe a little bit more interest.
+This means that every day you have your loan you owe a little bit more in interest.
 You can calculate exactly how much interest using the following formula:

 For example if you have a $500 loan with a 150% APR for 12 days you will owe $24.66 in interest; calculated as follows:

 ($500 × 1.5) ÷ (365 × 12) = $24.66